Organic operations systems

 Notifications

-Since the actions people take in organizations are steps within processes, it’s vital that users are notified the moment the system is ready for them to take the next step.
+Since the actions users take in organizations are steps within workflows, it’s vital that they are notified the moment the system is ready for them to perform their next operation.

 Engaging OS has a robust notifications system triggered by item updates, sending branded emails to users based on their roles.
-Emails can dynamically include any content from within the system.
+And just like ports and dashboards, emails can dynamically include any content from within the system.

 A rare and different tune